spinicist/QUIT/Docs/Relaxometry.rst

 * ``--asym, -A``

     With the commonly used phase-increments of 180 and 0 degrees, due to symmetries in the SSFP magnitude profile, it is not possible to distinguish positive and negative off-resonance.
-Hence by default ``qidespot2fm`` only tries to fit for positive off-resonance frequences.
+Hence by default ``qi despot2fm`` only tries to fit for positive off-resonance frequences.
 If you acquire most phase-increments, e.g. 180, 0, 90 & 270, then add this switch to fit both negative and positive off-resonance frequencies.

 **References**

 - `Orignal FM Paper <http://doi.wiley.com/10.1002/jmri.21849>`_

-qi_jsr
+qi jsr
 -------------

 Join-System Relaxometry fits T1 and T2 to spoiled and balanced gradient echo (SPGR and SSFP) data simultaneously, which improves the accuracy and precision in the fit of both.